ralscha/s3copy/README.md

 - `--verbose`: Enable verbose output
 - `--timeout`: Timeout for operations in seconds (0 for no timeout)
 - `--retries`: Number of retry attempts for failed operations (default: 3)
-- `--check-existing`: Check if file already exists with same checksum before uploading/downloading (default: false)
+- `--skip-existing`: Check if file already exists with same checksum before uploading/downloading.
+If true, skip the operation (default: false)

 ## Checksum-Based Upload Optimization

-The `--check-existing` flag enables intelligent uploading by comparing file checksums before uploading.
-This feature helps avoid unnecessary uploads when files haven't changed.
+The `--skip-existing` flag enables intelligent uploading/downloading by comparing file checksums before uploading/downloading.
+This feature helps avoid unnecessary uploads and downloads when files haven't changed.

 ### How It Works